evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

 **Core Functions**
 - Builds pool of assets in the collection that are eligible to win mint rights (all assets produced from a Bitcoin block earlier than the block for the new asset).
 - Runs deterministic block-hash-derived lottery to select one asset from the pool.
-- Authorizes the holder of this asset with exclusive rights to mint for a given block number.
+- Authorizes the holder of this asset with exclusive rights to mint for a given block number, as a child of the authorized parent asset.
 - *Note:* Pool requires an initial seed index of one or more assets.

 ### Decentralized Indexer